 Grants Specialist Salary

-Grants Specialists in the United States can expect wages of $49K annually on average.
+Average Grants Specialists in the United States make around $49K annually.
 Residence is the biggest factor affecting pay for this group, followed by career length.
-Work is enjoyable for Grants Specialists, who typically claim high levels of job satisfaction.
-Female Grants Specialists make up most of the survey respondents at 78 percent.
+Men are in the minority of survey respondents, with female Grants Specialists making up 76 percent.
+Job satisfaction is high and work is enjoyable for most Grants Specialists.
 Most report receiving medical coverage from their employers and a large number collect dental insurance.
 Female Grants Specialists make up most of the survey respondents at 72 percent.
 The figures in this overview were provided by individuals who took PayScale's salary questionnaire.